Lab 1

 3. A client sends to the server a string.
 The server returns the reversed string to the client (characters from the end to begging)

-4. The client send to the server two sorted array of chars.
+4. The client sends to the server two sorted array of chars.
 The server will merge sort the two arrays and return the result to the client.

 5. The client sends to the server an integer.
 The server returns the list of divisors for the specified number.